 Shoulders also bias our judgement of the person.
 Big shoulders suggest athleticism.
 Very big shoulders imply heroism.
 But beyond a certain point, excessive shoulder width enters the preserve of the absurd.

-Taking shoulder width to the extreme, get a load of Henry VIII's getup in Holbein's Henry VIII (left).
+Taking shoulder width to the extreme, get a load of Henry VIII's getup in Holbein's Henry VIII (right).
 The Eighties has nothing on him!
 Henry never missed a chance to show dominance, and he understood that ba-ba-ba-big shoulders convey a sense of robustness and physical intimidation.

 Holbien seems spot on on his head proportions.
 But he loses all sense of realistic human anatomy when it comes to Henry's shoulders.
 When I guess at where the upper arms might join the shoulder under Henry's expansively wide coat, it seems Holbien has exaggerated the monarch's shoulders into the realm of the epic.